ahan98/backprop-mlp/README.md

 # backprop-mlp

-A simple implementation of backpropagation for a multilayer perceptron network with (at most) one hidden layer and discrete-valued inputs.
+An implementation of backpropagation for a multilayer perceptron network with (at most) one hidden layer.
+Note that data must be discrete-valued.

 Completed as coursework for Williams College CSCI 374: Machine Learning.